Welcome

 Answer:

-She may claim early years loss relief and set the loss against the previous year’s employment income, potentially resulting in a tax refund.
+She may claim early years loss relief and set the £7,000 against the previous year’s employment income, potentially resulting in a tax repayment (taking later years first if she claims more than one prior year).
 Alternatively, she may carry the loss forward for set-off against future trading profits of the same business.
+She could also consider carry across/back one year if she has other general income in the loss year or the preceding year.

 Taxation of partnerships